salonishah01/salonishah01/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=salonishah01" alt="salonishah01" /> </p>

 I'm a machine learning enthusiast who is really passionate about data and obtaining insights from it.
-A cup of tea, earphones on and coding all day long is what drives me.
+A cup of tea, earphones plugged and coding all day long is what drives me.
 Apart from machine learning, Computer Vision and Deep Learning are my areas of interest.

 I am a passionate individual who thrives to build and apply algorithms to solve real-world problems.